Widget, hosted help, tickets, and review

 Widget

-The prompt appears inside the same page-aware runtime controls.
+The prompt appears inside the same safe in-app runtime controls.

 Approved answers